All Episodes

 That's how we describe it.

-And you'd say, No, I'd say you're right over the target.
+And you'd say, no, I'd say you're right over the target.

-Yeah, I I you call it pilling back the onion.
+You call it peeling back the onion.

-I call it uh running into a brick wall every single day and eventually, you know, brick by brick, we're just breaking it apart.
+And eventually, you know, brick by brick, we're just breaking it apart.

-Well, uh did you have any time?
+Well, did you have any time?

 That's probably the first thing I would start with.